 We modified our 3-Minute Movie criteria to meet the social dynamics and resource limitations a 1-shot category and cloud editing.
 We have invested in WeVideo for cloud editing to support all citizen media project effective July 1st.

 Answering questions about what is happening now:

 Producing Content Options and Guidelines

 Support for remote program production using Google Meets is available to any interested citizen producer.
 There is a meeting recording option for users with emails assigned within our Google Apps platform.
 This is the primary option for talk shows until further notice.
 Our full reopen with traditional studio use has a dependency on the overall health status of the community.

 Individuals, or individuals who have shared quarantine, can use the studio with access to the building via 2nd-floor entrances only (Fire escape preferred).
-A Program Plan required so set-up of the studio is done in advance of the user’s arrival.
+A Program Plan is required for the set-up of the studio in advance of the user’s arrival.
 This can include recording the interviewer and the guest independently and putting the segment together in post-production.
 This option requires pre-scripting and we called it the ’60-Minutes’ method.

 Program Plan: You must attest to the following.
 No recent out of state travel.
-Compliance to the best you can to social distancing and wearing a mask when in public (See State Guidance below.).
+Compliance as best you can to social distancing and wearing a mask when in public (See State Guidance below.).

 To be perfectly clear: Talk shows with hosts and guests sitting at or around a table are discontinued until further notice.